DIFFICULTY

 INCLUSIONS

-- Breakfast, lunch and dinner on all days
+- Breakfast, lunch, and dinner on all days.

-- Soup in the Evening
+- Tea every morning and evening.
+Soup in the evening.

-- Climbing boots & Crampons
+- Climbing boots and crampons.

-- Seat harness & Ice axe
+- Seat harness and ice axe.

-- First aid medical kit
+- First aid medical kit.

-- Oxygen cylinder till Summit for emergency
+- Oxygen cylinder for emergencies up to the summit.

-- All fees & Permits
+- All fees and permits.

 - Participants will get an exclusive discount on all Fast&Up products.